-Jon Fitch is the current Welterweight Champion of World Series of Fighting.
-Fitch formerly competed in the UFC, and during his tenure in the UFC was considered a top contender for the Welterweight championship.
+Jon Fitch has competing in the welterweight division of Bellator since March, 2018.
+He is a former PFL (formerly World Series of Fighting) Welterweight Champion, and also formerly competed for the Ultimate Fighting Championship where he compiled a record of 14–3–1 and challenged for the welterweight title.
+Fitch also formerly competed in the UFC, and during his tenure in the UFC was considered a top contender for the Welterweight championship.
 Fitch received a title shot against the UFC Welterweight champion, Georges St-Pierre, on August 9, 2008.

 After graduating from Carroll High School in Fort Wayne, Indiana, Fitch enrolled in at Purdue University in 1997 and graduated in 2002 with a bachelor's in physical education.
 As a walk-on to the Purdue wrestling team, Fitch wrestled under the tutelage of Tom Erikson and eventually became the team captain.
 Fitch finished with a 45-51 record overall for his collegiate wrestling career.